alercebroker/api_docs/source/index.rst

 ALeRCE API Documentation
 ====================================================

-`ALeRCE <http://alerce.science/>`_ is a Chilean-lead alert Broker for Time-domain Astronomy.
+`ALeRCE <http://alerce.science/>`_ is a Chilean-lead alert broker for time-domain astronomy.

-To provide a simple access to ALeRCE services, we implemented small APIs for each service.
-The API are for public access and doesn't need authentication for almost all services.
+ALeRCE implements different services that can be accessed through APIs.
+These APIs are for public use and most of them do not require authentication.

-This APIs are currently beign used in `ZTF-Explorer <https://alerce.online/>`_ and `SN Hunter <https://snhunter.alerce.online/>`_ .
+The APIs are currently being used in `ZTF-Explorer <https://alerce.online/>`_ and `SN Hunter <https://snhunter.alerce.online/>`_ .

 .. toctree::